-To help personalise your journey through our websites and platforms we currently use the following companies, who will process your personal data as part of their contracts with us:
+To help personalise your journey through our websites and platforms we currently use the following companies and/or products that will process your personal data as part of their contracts with us:

 You have the right to request:

-- Review by a ZDHC team member of any decision made based solely on automatic processing of your data (i.e. where no human has yet reviewed the outcome and criteria for the decision).
+5. Review by a ZDHC Group staff member of any decision made based solely on automatic processing of your data (i.e. where no human has yet reviewed the outcome and criteria for the decision).

 To ask for your information or request it to be amended, please email email@example.com, or update the setting in your online account.